 Don’t fret if you do not have the width for this idea.
 If you have the height, amend it with smaller shelves that you can place above your hanging poles to organize sweaters and accessories.
 When working with a challenging small sized space, use funky and inspiring hooks to hang clothing and accessories.

 The most often comment I hear from clients who are destitute to clear clutter or unworn clothes from closets is, “when I loose weight I will wear that again.”
-If you haven’t worn it in the last three years (I am being lenient) toss it.
-Motivate yourself and once you attain your weight loss goal, treat yourself to a new in season wardrobe—you deserve it.
+If you haven’t worn it in the last two years (I am being lenient) toss it.
+Motivate yourself and once you attain your weight loss goal, treat yourself to a new in season wardrobe.

 Do venture out to buy clothes that make you feel and look great just the way you are.
 Don’t bring anything into your nest if you bought it when you were in a slumber—keep your nest cheery and beautiful always!